thrushlang/.github/profile/README.md

 clang -O3 loop.c -o loop && ./loop 1
 ```

-Obviously, if you have a little knowledge of CS, you know that this isn't the ideal way to test which programming language is faster, but anyway, it's just to point out that Thrush is trying to be a C equivalent.
+Obviously, if you have a little knowledge of CS, you know that this isn't the ideal way to test which programming language is faster, but anyway, it's just to point out that Thrush is trying to be a C equivalent in the speed field.

 General examples of programming language usage can be found: [Examples](https://github.com/thrushlang/thrushc/blob/master/examples)

 ## Background

-In fact, the programming language was originally intended for learning purposes in the compiler field, for the "team" behind the project.
+In fact, the programming language was originally intended for learning purposes in the compiler fields, for the "team" behind the project.
 However, this doesn't mean it will be __taken as seriously as possible__.

 The responsible team (practically a *solo developer*) considers it a side, not main, project.
 We focus on improving both ourselves and our side projects in parallel.